The Blessed Burden Of Consolata Agunga

 It sounds like you have a lot to deal with on a daily basis.
 And yet you have this commitment to volunteer.
 Where does that come from?

-Consolata: Inborn.
+Inborn.